Here’s how you can apply B.F. Skinner’s work to understanding market behavior and yourself.

 Permutations and Combinations

 With permutations, we care about the order of the elements, whereas with combinations we don’t.
-The mathematics of permutations and combinations leads us to understand the practical probabilities of the world around us and are enormously important.
+The mathematics of permutations and combinations leads us to understand the practical probabilities of the world around us and is enormously important.

 Primary source: Blaise Pascal; Pierre de Fermat